 – PROFESSOR IRA JACOBS,

 DEAN, FACULTY OF KINESIOLOGY AND PHYSICAL EDUCATION

-To ensure the MuscleTech® line is powered by continuous new innovations that help athletes at all levels reach their fullest potential, we’ve entered a long-term, multi-million dollar partnership with a leading university to create the all-new MuscleTech® Metabolism & Sport Science Lab.
+To ensure the MuscleTech® line is powered by continuous new innovations that help athletes at all levels reach their fullest potential, we’ve entered a long-term, multi-million dollar partnership with a leading university to create the all-new MuscleTech® Metabolism & Sport Science Lab located at the University of Toronto.
 Since MuscleTech® is so passionate about scientific research and the types of breakthroughs it results in, we wanted to commit long-term, not just a one-two year agreement.
 As part of the $58 million state-of-the-art Goldring Centre for High Performance Sport at University of Toronto, the new lab reaffirms our devotion to developing ingredients with extreme efficacy validated by unbiased scientific research.
 The prestigious University of Toronto was recently ranked in the Top 20 for overall performance as stated in The Times Higher Education World University Rankings 2013—2014 report.
-The MuscleTech® Metabolism & Sport Science Lab features novel technologies and equipment to carry out gold-standard research on new emerging ingredients.
+The MuscleTech® Metabolism & Sport Science Lab located at the University of Toronto features novel technologies and equipment to carry out gold-standard research on new emerging ingredients.
 This partnership will be sure to cultivate an environment in which new innovative products from MuscleTech® will be developed.
 The facility opens later in the fall.
 Stay tuned for the breakthrough research to come out of this leading research lab.

 Dr. Ira Jacobs